mynah22/Homelab-Guides/pfsenseDNSBlackhole.md

 A DNS blackhole is used to block connections to ads, trackers, and malware for all devices on a network

-I'll write an explaination of DNS blackholes later, and link it here
+I'll write an explanation of DNS blackholes later, and link it here

 # Requirements
 1. PFSense installed